-Development Name: Drexel Senior Apartments Substantial Rehab (RAD)
+Development Name: Drexel Senior Apartments Substantial Rehab

-Description of Development: Drexel Senior Apartments Substantial Rehab (RAD) is the proposed rehabilitation of the existing 100 units of affordable multi-family rental housing at Drexel House Apartments.
-The 4-story, 100- 1 bedroom apartment building is designated as senior housing.
-Financial options to be considered for the project include 4% LIHTC, 9% LIHTC, RAD and Section 18 rent increases.
-PBCHA will partner with co-developers for the project.
+Description of Development: Drexel Senior Apartments Substantial Rehab is the proposed rehabilitation of the existing 100 units of affordable multi-family rental housing at Drexel House Apartments.
+The 4-story, (100) - (1) bedroom apartment building is designated as senior housing.
+Financial options to be considered for the project include 4% LIHTC, 9% LIHTC, and Section 18 rent increases.
+PBCHA is also contemplating development of the two adjoining parcels on the Drexel Property and reviewing the possibility of partnering with codevelopers for the project.